Best Seller, Domes

 Salkantay 4-Day Trek to Machu Picchu

-ᨒ Trek from the 6,271m Salkantay glacier to the high jungle with overnight stays in our private Sky Dome Camps.
-Located at Soraypampa (3,900 m) and Collpapampa (2,850 m), these sites feature insulated, en-suite lodging at both major stages of the 48.5 km route.
+Trek from the 6,271m Salkantay glacier to the high jungle with overnight stays in our private Sky Dome Camps.
+Located at Soraypampa (3,900 m) and Collpapampa (2,850 m), these sites feature insulated, en-suite lodging at both major stages of the 50 km / 31 miles route.

 The circuit crosses the 4,650m Salkantay Pass an d follows original Inca stone paths through the Llactapata ruins for a rare view of the Citadel.
 Each expedition is led by WFR-certified guides and includes on-site sauna and jacuzzi recovery before your final tour of the Machu Picchu sanctuary.

-- Summit The 4,650 m Salkantay Pass.
+Cross the 4,650 m Salkantay Pass. - Recovery

-- Lodging Sky Domes with private bathrooms.
+Sky Domes with private en-suite bathrooms.

 Highlights

-- Glacial Basecamp Sleep by Salkantay peaks.
+- Glacial Basecamp

-- Peak Exposure Clear views of 6,271 m summit.
+Panoramic views of the 6,271 m summit. - 4,650 m Summit

-- Private Bathrooms En-suite in every dome.
+En-suite facilities available in every dome. - Alpine Recovery

 Sky Domes